The 3rd Annual Elk Hunt will be held October 12–18, 2024.

 A single special elk hunting license will be reserved each year as a “Conservation License” for a conservation organization to be raffled off.
-Proceeds from the raffle of the special elk hunting license will be returned to wildlife related habitat or wildlife management projects within the Elk Management Zone.
-The Conservation License for the 2022 elk hunt will constitute a sixth special elk hunting license that is separate from the five special elk hunting licenses available via the general random lottery.
+Proceeds from the raffle of the special elk hunting license will be returned to wildlife related habitat or wildlife recreation projects within the Elk Management Zone.
+The Conservation License for the 2023 elk hunt will constitute a sixth special elk hunting license that is separate from the five special elk hunting licenses available via the general random lottery.
 Hunters have both opportunities to enter the general random lottery and purchase a raffle ticket for the conservation license.

 All revenue generated in application fees and license sales for the Elk Management Zone hunt will go to the Virginia Department of Wildlife Resources’ general fund to be used for management and conservation of all wildlife.
 The revenue will not be earmarked specifically for the elk program.
 It will be treated the same as revenue generated by license sales for all other species in the Commonwealth.

 The special elk hunting license allows the harvest of elk inside Buchanan, Dickenson and Wise Counties.

 During the 2024–2025 general elk season, only elk with antlers visible above the hairline (bulls) may be taken.
 The bag limit for elk within the EMZ is one elk per license year.

 Caliber restrictions for weapons while hunting elk within the EMZ are the same as those for hunting elk outside of the EMZ (the same as deer with the exception that elk may not be taken with slingbows or air rifles).